andrewnuk1/Python3-Scrapy-Projects/README.md

 # Python3-Scrapy-Projects
 Scrapy Projects i am working on under Python 3 - started April 2017.
+Python 2 projects ended in April 2017 except for Twitter.

 This repository now includes examples of the python3 scrapy code i use in my projects.